Updated: January 9, 2023 - 13 min read

 Only PMs with these traits will be able to thrive with these products:

-- Non-virtual experience is a must.
+Non-virtual experience is a must.
 Whether you transitioned from consultancy, architecture or project management, IoT makes PMs that “get their hands dirty” really vital.
 They need to be aware of the different dynamics affecting digital and physical products: development, release, commercialization, feedback… These steps have nothing to do with each other across spheres.
-The challenge is to make them work together, complement each other and avoid the pitfalls of siloed development.

-- Ethics, as weird as it sounds, are really important.
+Ethics, as weird as it sounds, are really important.
 But not necessarily from a moral point of view.
 As the terrain for digitalization expands, through homes, classrooms or hospitals; more and more complex issues will emerge.
 Privacy is already proving to be a sort of Achilles’ Heel for certain companies that cannot guarantee data safety.
 As we let even more “smart” applications into our lives, we will seek further guarantees that these services are simply extracting data needed to function.
-In short: precautionary ethics will be good business!
+In short:

 There are so many stereotypes associated with working at startups.
 The vanity of founders, the geekiness of developers, the absurd quantities of money… Most of them are only applicable to a minority.
 Startups are simply seeds, the beginning of what could be a really interesting addition to the tech business sphere.
 As such, they hold special rules for PMs dealing with startup products.